brainfoolong/web-ftp-client/README.md

 * Automatic boot on startup for DSM 6 or above
   * `sudo ln -s $(pwd)/wfc /usr/local/etc/rc.d/web-ftp-client.sh && sudo chmod 0755 wfc`
 * Notice: Some disk-stations have too low RAM and CPU to run this application at full speed.
 But at least constant 5MB/s download/upload should be possible.

+# Install windows
+* Download a [realase zip](https://github.com/brainfoolong/web-ftp-client/releases/latest) and unpack to a directory and switch to that directory
+* Run `npm install --production`
+* Start server with `./wfc.bat`
+* Close the .bat window to stop the server
+* Open http://IPTOSERVER:4340 in your browser

 # Development setup
 * Git clone master to a directory of your choice